-Round 10.
-At the onset of the COVID-19 pandemic, beginning in March 2020, research that relied on in-person contact was widely prohibited, including by the Johns Hopkins Institutional Review Board.
-As a result, the NHATS interview was conducted by telephone in Round 10 and the following changes were made to the R10 interview:
+Beginning in March 2020, research that relied on in-person contact was widely prohibited, including by the Johns Hopkins Institutional Review Board, in response to the COVID-19 pandemic.
+As a result, the NHATS interview was conducted by telephone in Round 10.
+The following changes were made to the R10 interview:

-- HC.
-In Round 10 only, an open-ended item was added to the beginning of the HC section that asked how the SP was affected by the COVID-19 pandemic: "This year, we'd like to start with a question about the coronavirus or COVID-19 outbreak.
+• HC.
+In Round 10 an open-ended item was added to the beginning of the HC section that asked how the SP was affected by the COVID-19 pandemic: "This year, we'd like to start with a question about the coronavirus or COVID-19 outbreak.
 Briefly, in your own words, would you like to share how the outbreak has been affecting {your/SP's} life?"
-The response to this item has been transcribed and is available in the NHATS Restricted Data Repository (see Section III.A). - CG.
+The response to this item has been transcribed and is available in the NHATS Restricted Data Repository (see Section III.A).
+A public use file based on the transcribed responses will also be made available.

+- CG.
 Procedures were developed to administer the clock-drawing activity over the phone.
 SPs were mailed the materials and for most SPs the activity was administered during the interview.
-Details are provided in Section III.L. - PE and AB.
-Eligibility for the performance assessments (PE) and the performance assessments booklet (AB), which requires in-person administration, were not completed. - IR.
+Details are provided in Section III.L. - AB.
+The performance assessments recorded in the Activities Booklet (AB), which require in-person administration, were not conducted. - IR.
 The Environmental Checklist from the Interviewer Remarks (IR) section, which requires interviewer observation of the SP's home, was not included in Round 10.
 Only two Interview Environment items in the Interviewer Remarks (IR) section were recorded: "SP attitude toward the interview" and "whether the interview was conducted in more than one session and reason."

-Details on procedures for R10 are available in the NHATS R10 Data Collection Materials (forthcoming).
+For details on data collection procedures for R10 phone interviews, see NHATS Data Collection Materials.

-Round 10 COVID-19 Supplement.
 NHATS also collected new data to assess the effect of COVID-19 on older adults and their helpers.
 A mail survey was conducted following the R10 collection with SPs and the two family members or friends who helped the SP the most.
-Public and sensitive COVID-19 files and documentation are available through the NHATS website.
-Geographic files of family members or friends who helped the NHATS Sample Person most during the COVID-19 outbreak are available through the NHATS Restricted Data Repository.
-See the NHATS COVID-19 Supplement User Guide for more details (Freedman & Hu, 2020).
+Public and sensitive COVID-19 file and documentation are available through the NHATS website.